Abbas II of Persia: Diplomacy

-The relations with the Uzbeks were also peaceful.
+Relations with the Uzbeks were also peaceful.
 The new Khan of Khiva, Abu al-Ghazi Bahadur, who had spent many years in Safi's court in exile, was enthroned in the same year as Abbas.
 He did not threaten the Iranian borders in the Greater Khorasan.
-However, relations with the Khanate of Bukhara was hostile, although this hostility was not based on Uzebks raids, but rather, on the conflicts within the ruling dynasty of Bukhara, and the fugitive khans taking shelter in Iran.
-In 1646, Nader Mohammad Khan, the then Khan of Bukhara, took refuge in the young Abbas' court after being dethroned by his son, Abd al-Aziz Khan and losing Balkh to the Mughals.
-Abbas treated him with the utmost consideration and honour, sending his own physician to treat him when he fell ill, and in return, Mohammad Khan showed extreme delight and great courtesy when the Shah came to visit him.
+However, relations with the Khanate of Bukhara were hostile, although this hostility was not based on Uzebks raids, but rather, on the conflicts within the ruling dynasty of Bukhara, and the fugitive khans taking shelter in Iran.
+In 1646, Nader Mohammad Khan, the then Khan of Bukhara, took refuge in the young Abbas's court after being dethroned by his son, Abd al-Aziz Khan and losing Balkh to the Mughals.
+Abbas treated him with the utmost consideration and honour, sending his own physician to treat him when he fell ill, and in return, Mohammad Khan showed great delight and courtesy when the Shah came to visit him.
 Initially, the shah wanted to give Mohammad Khan military assistance to reclaim his throne, but Saru Taqi prevented him.
-At the end, with the Iranian cooperation, Mohammad Khan and Abd al-Aziz settled for a truce.
-The truce, however, only led to another strife in early 1650s, and Mohammad Khan again fled to Isfahan.
-He died while en route to there in 1653.
+In the end, with the Iranian cooperation, Mohammad Khan and Abd al-Aziz settled for a truce.
+The truce, however, only led to further strife in early 1650s, and Mohammad Khan again fled to Isfahan.
+He died en route in 1653.
 Later, Abbas arranged agreements with the Uzbeks of Bukhara and kept them from raiding the Iranian territory until his death.